-The business is run as one segment although we sell our products into a number of sectors with differing needs as disclosed in the Finance review.
+The business is run as one segment although we sell our products into a number of sectors with differing needs as disclosed in the Financial review.
 The employees of the business work across both our geographical and market sectors, with the assets of the business being utilised across these sectors as well, and it is not possible to directly apportion these costs between these sectors.

-As such, the Directors do not split the business into segments in order to internally analyse the business performance, and consequently the results of the business are only presented as continuing (and discontinued last year).
+As such, the Directors do not split the business into segments in order to internally analyse the business performance, and consequently, the results of the business are only presented as continuing.